-Any transaction carried out with a Related Person must be assessed in the first instance by the Bank's Legal and Compliance departments.
-This Review is intended to determine that it does not contravene the relevant laws and regulations in force of the Republic of Panama, those issued by the Securities and Exchange Commission ("SEC") of the United States of America, or any other existing legal provision applicable to the Bank.
+The category of Related Party that a person, client or supplier has or may have, with respect to the Bank, must be assessed by the Compliance Department, with the support and advice of the Legal Department, if required.
+This review is intended to determine that the transactions and business conducted by the Bank with Related Parties does not contravene the laws and regulations in force of the Republic of Panama, those issued by the Securities and Exchange Commission ("SEC") of the United States of America, or any other existing legal provision applicable to the Bank.
+The form, scope and periodicity with which these reviews and evaluations are made will be developed in the Manuals and Procedures, in accordance with the laws and regulations applicable to the Bank.